 It isn’t only the neurochemicals that produce flow states, it’s also the frequency or brainwaves.

 You can force your brainwaves to change to the desired state by listening to binaural beats and isochronic tones for Alpha and Theta.
-I will explain these in a moment.

 Our brain activates the state of flow between Alpha (daydreaming) and Theta (almost asleep) brainwaves.
 This state of mind is called the “lucid state”.
 So, we want a calm (yet alert) mental state.